A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: BACKGROUND ON DATA DEPTH

-(D2) and (D3) appear as natural properties since Data Depth is a generalization of cdf.
-Limit values vanish due to median-oriented construction.
-(D4) allows to preserve the original center-outward ordering goal of Data Depth and induces convexity of the depth regions.
-Furthermore, it is easy to see that (D1-D4) respectively yield properties of affine equivariance (R1), boundedness (R2), closedness (R3) and convexity (R4) of the central regions $D_{\rho}^{\alpha}$ \citep{rainer2004}.
-It follows that depth regions are nested, \textit{i.e., } $D_{\rho}^{\alpha'} \subset D_{\rho}^{\alpha}$ for any $\alpha<\alpha'$.
+While (\textbf{D1}) is useful in applications providing independence w.r.t. measurement units and coordinate system, (\textbf{D2}) and (\textbf{D3}) appear as natural properties since data depth is a (center-outward) generalization of cdf.
+Limit values vanish due to median-oriented construction. (\textbf{D4}) allows to preserve the original center-outward ordering goal of data depth and induces convexity of the depth regions.
+Furthermore, it is easy to see that (\textbf{D1--D4}) respectively yield properties of affine equivariance, boundedness, closedness and convexity of the central regions $D_{\rho}^{\alpha}$ \citep{rainer2004}.
+Thanks to (\textbf{D2--D4}), if $\alpha>0$, non-empty regions associated to convex depth functions are convex bodies (compact convex set in $\mathbb{R}^d$).

-Below we recall two convex depth functions that belong to the computationally advantageous family of depths that satisfy the (weak) projection property, and thus can be efficiently approximated: Halfspace Depth and Projection Depth.
+Below we recall three convex depth functions satisfying (\textbf{D1--D4}) that will be used throughout the paper: halfspace depth \citep{Tukey75}, which is probably the most studied in the literature, projection depth \citep{Liu92}, and the (affine-invariant) integrated rank-weighted (AI-IRW) depth \citep{IRW,AIIRW}.
 For this, let $\mathbb{S}^{d-1}$ be the unit sphere in $\mathbb{R}^d$ and $X$ a random variable defined on a certain probability space $(\Omega,\mathcal{A},\mathbb{P})$ that takes values in $\mathcal{X}\subset \mathbb{R}^d$ following distribution $\rho$.

-Probably the most studied (convex) depth function in the literature is the Halfspace ($=$Tukey, location) Depth \citep{Tukey75}.
-The Halfspace Depth of a given $x\in \mathbb{R}^d$ w.r.t. $\rho$ is defined as the smallest probability mass that can be contained in a closed halfspace containing $x$:
+The halfspace depth of a given $x\in \mathbb{R}^d$ w.r.t. $\rho$ is defined as the smallest probability mass that can be contained in a closed halfspace containing $x$:

-Figure~\ref{fig:TukeySample}, which plots a family of Halfspace Depth induced central regions for a data set polluted with outliers, also illustrate their robustness.

-Projection Depth, being a monotone transform of the Stahel-Donoho outlyingness \cite{DonohoGasko,stahel}, is defined as follows:
+Projection depth, being a monotone transform of the Stahel-Donoho outlyingness \citep{DonohoGasko,stahel}, is defined as follows:

-where $\text{med}$ and $\text{MAD}$ stand for the univariate median and median absolute deviation from the median.
+where $\text{med}$ and $\text{MAD}$ stand for the univariate median and median absolute deviation from the median, respectively.
+The affine-invariant integrated rank-weighted (AI-IRW) depth of a given $x\in \mathbb{R}^d$ relative to a square-integrable random vector $X$ with probability distribution $\rho$ on $\mathbb{R}^d$ and positive definite variance-covariance matrix $\Sigma$, named $AD_{\rho}(x)$, is given by: